Olegario Vázquez Aldir: Telecommunications sector

 In 2003, Grupo Imagen Telecomunicaciones was sold to Grupo Empresarial Ángeles (GEA).
-Vázquez Aldir submitted a capital and acquisition offer to the Fernández family (who held 48% of shares) and businessmanAlfonso Romo (owner of 27%).
+Vázquez Aldir submitted a capital and acquisition offer to the Fernández family (who held 48% of shares) and businessman Alfonso Romo (owner of 27%).
 This move opened the door for GEA to enter the communications industry.

 After acquiring Grupo Imagen, Vázquez Aldir restructured its business strategy and acquired new radio frequencies nationwide to expand the reach of Imagen Informativa.

 In 2006, he continued the group's growth by acquiring Excélsior, a nationally distributed newspaper.
 This marked the end of the workers' cooperative that previously managed it and ushered in a new era.
 The newspaper was relaunched on March 18, 2006—its 89th anniversary—with a new design and a roster of prominent journalists and columnists, strengthening its presence in Mexico's media landscape.

 That same year, he also acquired XHRAE-TV to enter the television market in Mexico City.
 The channel was relaunched on May 28, 2007, as cadenatres, reaching audiences across Mexico thanks to agreements with PCTV (to include it in all cable TV systems) and Grupo Televisa (for satellite broadcasting).

 By mid-2010, these acquisitions were fully integrated into what became Grupo Imagen Multimedia, a diversified audiovisual media conglomerate including Reporte 98.5 and Imagen Informativa 90.5 radio stations, Excélsior newspaper, and the TV channels Excélsior Televisión and Cadena 3.

 In September 2016, the media group officially rebranded as Grupo Imagen, launching its own national broadcast channel, Imagen Televisión.